dhveerap/edge-developer/microsoft-edge/dev-guide/browser-features/reading-view.md

 <meta name="EDGE_READABLE_FRAME">
 ```

-This is a preview feature and to use, you have to enable the flag `Immersive Reader for Edge Readable Elements` from **edge://flags**
+This is a preview feature and to use, you have to enable the flag `Immersive Reader for Readable Frame` from **edge://flags**

 This will show Immersive Reader icon in your web page even if the page is not compatible.
 The content extracted might not be as good as that of other compatible pages but we try to show the best possible content.